 An interferometric instrument like GRAVITY is sensitive to luminous structures with a size-scale corresponding to the spatial frequency λ/B , where B is the (projected) baseline, i.e. the projected separation between the two telescopes used to combine the light.
 A range of baselines lengths and position angles are required to probe the geometry at different size scales and directions.
 The largest size-scale that can be probed is given by the shortest baseline which is limited by the smallest separation of two telescopes.
-Complementary spatial information at larger spatial scales by means of single dish UT observations can be obtained with other ESO facilities, like SPHERE or SINFONI.
+Complementary spatial information at larger spatial scales by means of single dish UT observations can be obtained with other ESO facilities, such as SPHERE or - in the near future - ERIS.
 These instruments deliver AO assisted diffraction-limited images in the same wavelength domain as GRAVITY.
-SINFONI performs integral field spectroscopy with a 0.8" x 0.8" or 8" x 8" field of view at the same spectral resolution as GRAVITY.
+ERIS will perform integral field spectroscopy at the same spectral resolution as GRAVITY with a Field of View (FoV) between $0.8'' \times 0.8''$ and $8'' \times 8''$.

 In addition to GRAVITY, the VLTI currently offers two other interferometric instruments that combine four beams, PIONIER and MATISSE.
 PIONIER operates in the H-band at low spectral resolution.
 It provides a 30% higher spatial resolution for continuum observations at shorter wavelengths.
-MATISSE works at longer wavelengths in the L-, M- and N-bands, that is between 3.2 and $13.0 \,\mu\text{m}$.
+MATISSE works at longer wavelengths in the L-, M- and N-bands, that is between 3.2 and $13.0\,\mu\text{m}$.
 GRAVITY, PIONIER and MATISSE are all fed by the same VLTI infrastructure.
 Consequently, many aspects of the observation preparation and scheduling procedures are similar.
 Please, visit the instrument pages that detail the capacities of the ESO suite of instruments.